HackYourFuture/Assignments/README.md

 The repository includes an automated test facility.
 It serves two purposes.

 1. It allows you to test yourself whether your finished exercise meets some important requirements of the assignment.
 Consider this a form of _early feedback_.
-Your homework will also be reviewed by a mentor for more thorough feedback later but that make take a while to complete.
+Your assignments will also be reviewed by a mentor for more thorough feedback later but that make take a while to complete.

 2. It allows mentors to gain a quick insight on some key quality benchmarks, giving them a head start in the review process.

 > The tests that we have provided here cannot possibly test conformance to every detail of the exercise assignments.
 Therefore running a successful test is just a first indication of success.
-Ultimately, it will be the mentor reviewing your homework to give the final verdict.
+Ultimately, it will be the mentor reviewing your assignments to give the final verdict.

 ### Running a test